StackExchange/dnscontrol/docs/_providers/cscglobal.md

 DNSControl's CSC Global provider supports being a Registrar.
 Support for being a DNS Provider is not included, although CSC Global's API does provide for this so it could be implemented in the future.

 ## Configuration
 In your `creds.json` file, you must provide your API key and user/client token.
-You can optionally provide an comma seperated list of email addresses to have CSC Global send updates to.
+You can optionally provide an comma separated list of email addresses to have CSC Global send updates to.

 {% highlight json %}
 {